saultcollege-csd121/developer-journal-25f-AlbaSMS/README.md

 **Software component** should be: ***Open for extension***, and ***closed for modification.***

 **Liskov substitution principle**: Any subtype should be usable in place of a supertype without changing the behaviour of the program. *Violations of this principle increase coupling.*

+**November 20th (Lecture 6)**

+**Classes** define both behaviour (methods) AND state (variables).

+**Superclasses** classes may define both behaviour AND state.

+**Subclasses** inherit the behaviour AND state of their superclasses.

+An **interface** can be used to define the common behaviour that all these different alert classes must share.

+A class that implements an interface **MUST** *implement all methods defined by the interface.*

+**Single Responsibility** Each interface should have a single, clear purpose

+**Interface Segregation** All classes that implement an interface should need all interface methods

+**Dependency Inversion** Depend on broader abstractions (interfaces) rather than specific types

+Adhering to the **Interface segregation principle** *increases coherence and loosens coupling.*

+If **NOT ALL** implementers need **ALL the methods** of the interface, *break the interface into smaller interfaces.*

+**High-level components** should not depend on low-level components.
+Instead, both should depend on abstractions.

+**Abstractions** should not depend on details.
+Instead, details should depend on abstractions.

+Adhering to the **Dependency inversion principle** loosens coupling.

+**Dependency Injection** refers to the practice of injecting rather than directly instantiating dependencies into software components.

+**The Strategy Design Pattern:** Create a class for each approach (strategy) that implements a common interface through which the component interacts.

+**The Observer Design Pattern:** A class representing the subject keeps a list of observers (via an interface); when the change occurs, the subject notifies all observers via the interface method.

+**November 25th**

+Every **JavaFX** app starts with a class that:

+1. Extends the JavaFX **Application** class

+2. Overrides the **start** method

+The main method calls Application.launch().
+Once JavaFX platform is ready, your class’s start method is called with a Stage object as an argument.

+The **Stage:** Represents the root window of an app.
+Usually has window decorations.
+Operating system determines appearance of decorations.
+The Stage usually contains a Scene.

+The **Scene** Class: Consists of a scene graph.
+A tree of Node objects, each node has 1 parent (except the root node).
+Each node may have 0 or more children.

+An **event handler** class may be used to provide behaviour in response to specific events.

+**EventHandler** is an interface that defines a single method: *handle.* The handle method is passed an Event object that represents information about the specific event that occurred. *Event is the most abstract of a hierarchy of Event classes.*

+**November 27th**

+**Controls:** UI element that can be manipulated by the user.
+Another class hierarchy.
+Extend the javafx.scene.controls.Control class.

+**December 2nd (Lecture 7)**

+A **functional interface** is ANY interface with only one abstract (non-default) method.

+The optional **@FunctionalInterface** annotation can be used to enable compile-time warnings if an interface is not in fact functional.

+Functional interfaces can be implemented *without writing a full class.* As version 8, Java supports **lambda expressions** as a concise way to implement a functional interface.

+The arrow separates the parameter list from the function body.
+If the body of the function is just a single return statement, you only need the returned expression to the right of the arrow.
+If the body of the function is just a *single return statement*, you only need the returned expression to the right of the arrow.
+If the function has only a *single parameter*, you don't even need the parentheses around the parameter list.

+Anywhere a functional interface is expected, *a lambda expression may be used instead.*

+The **:: operator** before a method name turns this into a function REFERENCE.

+A **function reference** may be used anywhere that a *function interface is expected.*

+a function reference may be used anywhere that a function interface is expected.

+An **anonymous inner** class is a one-time, unnamed implementation of an interface that is usually immediately instantiated.

+The syntax where a code block comes immediately after a 'new' expression creates an anonymous class that *extends/implements the type that was just 'newed'.*

+Lambda expressions and function references are *automatically converted to their equivalent anonymous inner class.*

+Java's **Stream interface** provides a number operations that can be performed on Collection objects.
+Access a collection's stream using the **stream()** method

+Many operations in the stream interface return a Stream.
+These operations can thus be **chained**, *one after the next.*

+Many operations in the stream interface do **NOT** return a Stream.
+These operations can **NOT be chained** and are thus typically the *final method call in a stream operation*